curtwarfield/blog.linuxmonthly/README.md

 # blog.linuxmonthly

-This repository is for the LinuxMonthly blog.
-Remember to fetch before making changes!
+This repository is for updating the [LinuxMonthly blog](https://blog.linuxmonthly.com).

+* Make sure to fetch and pull the `Master` branch from this repository when working from the local command line.